Skip to main content

 lynxdb query '

-The JOIN command combines events from two datasets based on a shared field.
+The join stage combines events from two datasets based on shared fields.

 Inner join